NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 	<img src="UpSetplot_Ch2.5codelist.png"/>
 </p>

+What the key takeway is sometimes the search type matters, sometimes it doesn't.
+But you **cannot predict** how well a restricted search (e.g., B or C) is going to perform.
+So we recommend Search A, the comprehensive one!

 ## Pre-print
 Graul EL, Stone PW, Massen GM, Hatam S, Adamson A, Denaxas S, Peters NS, Quint, JK.
 Determining prescriptions in electronic healthcare record (EHR) data: methods for development of standardized, reproducible drug codelists. medRxiv [Internet] 2023; Available from: https://doi.org/10.1101/2023.04.14.23287661